Jordyn-Hartzell/COMSC_1033_HW_8_Markdown/README.md

     git push --set-upstream origin dev

 ```
-I used the new git push message and my new branch was ready to work from.
+I used the new git push message and my dev branch was ready to work from.
 ```
 E:\Jordyn_CS1_Workspace\Jordyn_Hartzell_Homework_8>git push --set-upstream origi n dev